abelardojarab/emacs-config/.emacs.d/diff-hl/README.md

 Notes
 =====

-* Since it uses the corresponding VC diff command, it's only accurate when the buffer is in saved state.
-Highlighting changes "on the fly" might be better, maybe we can do something similar to `highlight-markup-buffers` with a hidden buffer containing the unmodified copy.
+* By default `diff-hl-mode` uses the corresponding VC diff command, so it's only accurate when the buffer is in saved state.
+Check out `diff-hl-flydiff-mode`, it aims to handle unsaved buffers as well.

 * We conflict with other modes when they put indicators on the fringe, such as [Flycheck](https://github.com/flycheck/flycheck).
 This is